 The ground floor apartment:

-It is ideal for those of your party who would appreciate being able to retreat from time to time into their own independent space, without losing touch with the rest of the party.
+The apartment is ideal for those of your party who would appreciate being able to retreat from time to time into their own independent space, without losing touch with the rest of the party.
 It is also suitable for those with limited mobility, since there are no steps to access the apartment and the bathroom has a large walk-in shower.
-The apartment has a West-facing outside terrace.
+The apartment has a West-facing outside terrace, which is where the wood-fired pizza oven is located.
 Note that the apartment is rented only as part of a rental of Il Casale and is not available separately.